Swimming Pool Accidents

-Every case is unique, and the amount of compensation you will likely be entitled to will depend on a variety of factors, including the severity of your injuries.
-A seasoned New York swimming pool accident lawyer can help you determine the total value of your losses, both economic and non-economic.
+Every case is unique, and the amount of compensation you will likely be entitled to will depend on various factors, including the severity of your injuries.
+A seasoned New York swimming pool accident lawyer can help you determine the total value of your economic and non-economic losses.
 Once you have an assessment, you (or your attorney) can begin negotiating with the property owner’s insurance company.

 Statute of Limitations in a Swimming Pool Accident Case

-New York’s statute of limitations allows a three-year period to file a personal injury lawsuit in the state of New York.
+New York’s statute of limitations allows a three-year period to file a personal injury lawsuit in New York.
 This means that, in general, you have three years from the date of your accident to initiate legal action against the property owner whose negligence caused your injuries.

 New York courts take the statute of limitations very seriously.
 If you do not file a lawsuit against the at-fault party within the allotted time frame, you will most likely lose your right to pursue compensation through the courts.
 Once the statute of limitations period passes, you could also lose bargaining power with the insurance company because you can no longer threaten to sue.

-That’s why it’s so important to contact an attorney as soon as possible after a swimming pool accident.
-It takes time to conduct an investigation into the accident and gather the necessary evidence to build your case.
+That’s why contacting an attorney as soon as possible after a swimming pool accident is so important.
+Investigating the accident takes time and gathering the necessary evidence to build your case.
 Note that your case doesn’t have to be resolved within the statute of limitations.
-You merely have to take the first step by filing a Complaint against the defendant.
+You must take the first step by filing a Complaint against the defendant.

 Contact a New York Swimming Pool Accident Lawyer Today